SahmAbuHashish/reading-notes/file/Django Models.md

 5. Response: The generated response, typically an HTTP response object, is sent back to the user's browser.

 6. Browser Rendering: The user's browser receives the response and renders the HTML content, displaying the web application's interface to the user.

-This workflow showcases the interaction between the key components of a Django application.
-Models provide the data structure and handle data manipulation, views process requests and interact with models, templates generate the presentation layer, and the URL configuration maps URLs to views.
-This collaboration allows for the creation of dynamic and functional web applications, where users can interact with the application's interface, data can be stored and retrieved from the database, and the application's logic is executed to provide the desired functionality.